SamOBrienOlinger/Sam-s-Portfolio-Project-2/README.md

 # **The Irish Hexanator**

+'The Irish Hexanator' is the product of a collaboration between [AJ McCredie](https://github.com/ajmccredie) and [Sam O'Brien-Olinger](https://github.com/SamOBrienOlinger).

-For my second Portfolio Project submitted as part of the Code Institute's Diploma in full-stack software development course, I created a fun and engaging game-like random word generator called 'The Irish Hexanator'.
+The project evolved out of my second Portfolio Project submitted to the Code Institute as part of it's Diploma in full-stack software development course.
+This fun and engaging game-like site is essentially random word generator.

 ![Website on multiple screens](assets/README.md-images/README.md-multiple-screens.png)